Airline passenger rights most travelers don’t know they have

 Get refunds in cash when airlines cancel your flight“Consumers who fail to know their rights cannot rely on airlines to remind them.
 For the airlines, ignorance is bliss — a profitable one.
 Whether it’s lost luggage, delayed flights or re-booking fees, laws are in place to protect passengers from anti-consumer practices.
 I want to hear from travelers this holiday season whenever they are confronted with surprise charges, unreasonable delays, lost luggage or other travel headaches.
 Passengers may be entitled to refunds and payments,” Blumenthal said.

-As recently as the turn of the century, passengers were only compensated around $500 when luggage was lost, damaged, or delayed.
-Today, compensation has been set at $3,800 per passenger for domestic flights whenever baggage is lost, delayed, or damaged.
+As recently as the turn of the century, passengers were compensated only about $500 when luggage was lost, damaged, or delayed.
+Today, compensation is set at $4,700 per passenger for domestic flights whenever baggage is lost, delayed, or damaged.
 That compensation automatically increases with the cost of living.
-Plus, when luggage is lost, any checked baggage fees are to be refunded.
+Additionally, when luggage is lost, any checked baggage fees will be refunded.

 Bumping is a fact of life for airline travelers.
 The DOT recently raised the denied boarding compensation.
-It now stands at $1,550 for passengers who find themselves delayed by two or more hours and $775 for passengers delayed between one and two hours.
-Again, this compensation is adjusted annually for inflation.
+It now stands at $2,150 for passengers delayed by two or more hours and $1,075 for those delayed between one and two hours.
+Again, this compensation is adjusted every other year for inflation.

 3. Euros 600 for delays of more than 6 hours from the European Union and to the European Union on European carriers